 - Expand and optimize our domestic store base.
 We plan to continue expanding our base of domestic stores to take advantage of the attractive growth opportunities in U.S. pizza delivery.
 We believe that our scale allows us to expand our store base with limited marketing, distribution and other incremental infrastructure costs.
 Additionally, our franchise-oriented business model allows us to expand our store base with limited capital expenditures and working capital requirements.
 While we plan to expand our traditional domestic store base primarily through opening new franchise stores, we will also continually evaluate our mix of Company-owned and franchise stores and strategically acquire franchise stores and refranchise Company-owned stores. - Continue to grow our international business.
 We believe that pizza has global appeal and that there is strong and growing international demand for delivered pizza.
-We have successfully built a broad international platform, almost exclusively through our master franchise model, as evidenced by our 3,726 international stores in more than 60 countries.
+We have successfully built a broad international platform, almost exclusively through our master franchise model, as evidenced by our 4,072 international stores in more than 60 international markets.
 We believe that we continue to have significant long-term growth opportunities in international markets where we have established a leading presence.
-In our current top ten international markets, we believe that our store base in total for these ten markets is approximately half of the total long-term potential store base in those markets.
-Generally, we believe we will achieve long-term growth internationally as a result of the favorable store-level economics of our business model, the growing international demand for delivered pizza and the strong global recognition of the Domino's Pizza® brand.
-Our international stores have produced positive quarterly same store sales growth for 60 consecutive quarters.
+In our top ten international markets, we believe that our current store base is approximately half of the total long-term potential store base in those markets.
+Generally, we believe we will achieve long-term growth internationally as a result of the favorable store-level economics of our business model, the growing international demand for delivered pizza and the strong global recognition of the Domino's Pizza brand.
+Our international stores have produced positive quarterly same store sales growth for 64 consecutive quarters.
+Additionally, during 2009, we had 414 gross international store openings, including an 86-store conversion in Spain, which represented the largest number of gross store openings in the international segment's history.